 - Stateful Inspection technology Our patented Stateful Inspection technology is a premier network security technology.
-In order to provide accurate and highly efficient traffic inspection, Stateful Inspection extracts and maintains extensive "state information," i.e., data that provides context for future screening decisions, from all relevant communication layers.
+In order to provide accurate and highly efficient traffic inspection, Stateful Inspection extracts and maintains extensive "state information," i.e., data that provide context for future screening decisions, from all relevant communication layers.
 Stateful Inspection runs on a network gateway or an endpoint, such as a PC, and enables our products to inspect network traffic at high speed.
-Our Stateful Inspection technology can be adapted to new protocols, software applications, and security threats.
-It can be run on a wide range of operating systems. - Application Intelligence Provides a set of advanced capabilities that prevents the exploitation of vulnerabilities in business applications, including vulnerabilities in the application code, communication protocols, and the underlying operating system. - Security Management Architecture (SMART) A core component of our unified security architecture, SMART enables our customers to configure and manage security policies from a central administrative point.
-This technology enables the definition and ongoing management of security policies for enterprises of all sizes.
-This object-oriented architecture maps real-world entities, such as networks and users, to graphical representations that can be manipulated in a database.
-Integrated monitoring and reporting tools improve the manageability of the system by providing administrators with real-time information on the state of network and security systems.
-These tools also provide longer term trending information that is useful for periodic security management tasks, such as security audits.
+Our Stateful Inspection technology can be adapted to new protocols, software applications and security threats.
+It can be run on a wide range of operating systems. - Application Intelligence Provides a set of advanced capabilities that prevents the exploitation of vulnerabilities in business applications, including vulnerabilities in the application code, communication protocols and the underlying operating system.